agent5479/LarsBees/PROJECT_SUMMARY.md

-# 🐝 LarsBees - Project Summary
+# 🐝 BeeMarshall - Project Summary

 ## Overview
-LarsBees is a comprehensive web-based apiary (beekeeping) management system designed for both hobbyist and professional beekeepers.
+BeeMarshall is a comprehensive web-based apiary (beekeeping) management system designed for both hobbyist and professional beekeepers.
 It provides an intuitive interface for managing multiple hive locations, tracking individual hives, and logging all maintenance activities.

 ## Technology Stack